pradeepsaiu/driver_behaviour_monitor/Readme.md

 You will also need to have software installed to run and execute a Jupyter Notebook

-If you do not have Python installed yet, it is highly recommended that you install the Anaconda distribution of Python, which already has the above packages and more included.
+If you do not have Python installed yet, it is highly recommended that you install the [Anaconda distribution of Python](https://www.anaconda.com/download/) , which already has the above packages and more included.